alta3/ssh-githugger/README.md

     `python3.8 -m pip install virtualenv`

-0. Create the virtual environment
+0. Create a 3.8 virtual environment

     `virtualenv -p python3.8 venv`

 0. Activate the virtual enironment

     `source /bin/activate`

+0. Do all your python commands here.

 0. Exit the virtual environment like this

     ```